Jeffrey Kahane music director

-Headquartered in downtown Los Angeles, this season LACO presents seven Orchestral Series concerts on Saturdays at Glendale’s Alex Theatre and on Sundays at UCLA’s Royce Hall; five Baroque Conversations concerts, of which four are held at downtown Los Angeles’ Zipper Concert Hall at The Colburn School and one at USC’s Bovard Auditorium as part of the Piatigorsky International Cello Festival; three Westside Connections chamber music concerts, designed to illustrate the relationship between music and other artistic disciplines, at the Moss Theater in Santa Monica; and an annual Discover concert, which features an in-depth examination that sheds new light on a single piece of music, at Pasadena’s Ambassador Auditorium.
-LACO also presents a Concert Gala, an annual film event, featuring the Orchestra performing the score live, and several fundraising salons each year.
-Additionally, LACO outreach programs—Meet the Music, Community Partners, Campus to Concert Hall and the LACO/USC Thornton Strings Mentorship Program—reach thousands of young people annually, nurturing future musicians and composers as well as inspiring a love of classical music.
+LACO’s 2016-17 season is its final under the leadership of Kahane, who steps down in June 2017, concluding an unprecedented and extraordinary 20-year tenure at the Orchestra’s artistic helm, the longest in LACO history.
+During the sweeping and deeply personal season, which commemorates Kahane’s remarkable legacy, spotlights his exceptional rapport with the Orchestra and features some of the world’s leading musicians, the Orchestra presents eight Orchestral Series concerts on Saturdays at Glendale’s Alex Theatre/Ambassador Auditorium, Pasadena and on Sundays at UCLA’s Royce Hall; five Baroque Conversations concerts, held at downtown Los Angeles’ Zipper Concert Hall at The Colburn School; and three Westside Connections chamber music concerts, designed to illustrate the relationship between music and other artistic disciplines, at the Moss Theater in Santa Monica.
+Among the season’s special musical events is “Lift Every Voice,” a three-week celebration of concerts, conversations and community engagement curated by Kahane to explore themes of tolerance, compassion, cooperation and creativity and the power of music to encourage understanding and promote peace; and a performance of Beethoven’s “Triple” Concerto featuring Kahane, world renowned cellist Yo-Yo Ma, and celebrated violinist Pamela Frank.
+Additionally, LACO presents a Concert Gala and several fundraising salons.
+LACO outreach programs—Meet the Music, Community Partners, Campus to Concert Hall and the LACO/USC Thornton Strings Mentorship Program—reach thousands of young people annually, nurturing future musicians and composers as well as inspiring a love of classical music.

 Los Angeles Chamber Orchestra, headquartered in downtown Los Angeles, was founded in 1968 as an artistic outlet for the recording industry’s most gifted musicians.
 The Orchestra’s artistic founder, cellist James Arkatov, envisioned an ensemble that would allow these conservatory-trained players to balance studio work and teaching with pure artistic collaboration at the highest level.
 With the financial backing of philanthropist Richard Colburn and managerial expertise from attorney Joseph Troy, who also became the Orchestra’s first president, LACO presented its first performances in the fall of 1969.
 Kahane continues the standard of excellence set by the Orchestra’s first four music directors, Sir Neville Marriner, Gerard Schwarz, Iona Brown and Christof Perick.↑ less ↑